OlivierLD/raspberry-coffee/SunFlower/README.md

 _Note_: you want to power the `PCA9685` with its own 5v power supply, *not* from the 5v pin of the Raspberry PI!
 That would lead to very un-expected results.
 A good setting would be to power the Raspberry PI _and_ the `PCA9685` from the same source.

+_Note_: The diagram above features a Raspberry PI 3, but they all work well, including the Raspberry PI Zero.

 ## At work
 A snapshot of the (optional) ANSI console: